Bras and kets

 A linear functional \langle u| acting on a vector |v\rangle in \mathcal{H} gives a complex number \langle u|v\rangle.

-All Hilbert spaces of the same dimension are isomorphic, so the differences between quantum systems cannot be really understood without additional structure.
+All Hilbert spaces of the same (finite) dimension are isomorphic, so the differences between quantum systems cannot be really understood without additional structure.
 This structure is provided by a specific algebra of operators acting on \mathcal{H}.